Community Services Department

 Fitness and karate classes for children and adults are available at the Cedar Hills Community Recreation Center, 10640 N. Clubhouse Drive.
 To learn more about these services, click here.

 The recreation department offers ongoing Karate classes at the Community Recreation Center.
-The six-week sessions offer multiple skill levels for all ages 13 and up.
+The five-week sessions offer multiple skill levels for all ages 13 and up.
 Non-residents welcome!
 Visit SportSites to find out when the next session begins.
 These beginning and intermediate classes will create a fun, multi-level Karate training experience for teens and adults (13+).
 The curriculum provides a basic foundation for learning self defense; increasing and developing muscular flexibility, strength, and coordination; reinforcing principles of discipline, respect, humility, and self understanding; and provide a safe, cultural, learning environment.
 Each class begins with bowing in, stretching, and exercise.

 Lone Peak Youth Baseball